 In addition, our surgeons use the latest technology to treat surgical diseases, such as the LINX Reflux Management System, a new device implanted in a minimally invasive laparoscopic procedure to treat gastroesophageal reflux disease (GERD).
 We were the first on Long Island to use the NeuRx Diaphgram Pacing System, also implanted in a minimally invasive laparoscopic procedure, to aid breathing and extend life for ALS patients.
-We have the only Shouldice clinic trained surgeon in the region who perform a mesh free hernia repair.
 Our surgeons manage a wide variety of surgical problems and tailor approaches to the individual patient.

 Our division also leads the eXigent General Surgery (XGS) service.
 XGS surgeons treat patients requiring a broad range of emergency procedures including bowel resections, gallbladder procedures, hernia repair and more.
 We staff the hospital 24 hours a day and 365 days a year to care for our sickest patients.
 Surgeons from the trauma, colorectal and surgical oncologydivisions also participate in patient care on XGS.